Print

 30. Jul 2024

-ZSI coordinates and facilitates co-creation events with 8 European CH pilots.
+ZSI coordinates & facilitates co-creation events with 8 European pilot on cultural heritage buildings.

 In the framework of INHERIT – a project funded by the Horizon Europe programme – by now seven social labs have been established all over Europe to address renovation plans of cultural heritage (CH) buildings and extract their social value for the stakeholders in the region.
 The historic building stock in the INHERIT project is heterogeneous and consists of buildings from different time periods, constructed in different ways with different materials, and follows different architectural ideals.
 This situation implies that there is a need for differentiated renovation strategies and targeted policies along the heritage-built environment’s life cycle that promote energy and resource efficiency, sustainability and social inclusiveness while preserving cultural heritage.
 The Centre for Social Innovation (ZSI) is the responsible project partner enabling and coordinating the collaborative research and co-creation processes in the project.